-This is the primary focus of my research, with a goal to understand the epidemiology of necrotizing enterocolitis.
-Current studies are investigating the role of red cell and platelet transfusions, anemia, probiotics and cytomegalovirus.
+The primary focus of my research is to understand the epidemiology of necrotizing enterocolitis.
+Current studies are investigating US trends in incidence and the role of red cell and platelet transfusions, anemia, probiotics and cytomegalovirus.

-I am interested in comparative effectiveness and epidemiological research into approaches to blood transfusion in term and preterm infants.
-My focus is on understanding the role of red cell and platelet transfusion in necrotizing entercolitis and the treatment of coagulopathy in infants with hypoxic-ischemic encephalopathy.
+Working with Dr. Cassandra Josephson, I am studying the role of red cell and platelet transfusion in necrotizing entercolitis and coagulopathy in infants with hypoxic-ischemic encephalopathy.

 Caffeine therapy in preterm infants:

-I am interested in optimizing caffeine therapy in preterm infants with a focus on identifying the ideal timing of initiation of caffeine to yield the best possible clinical outcomes for preterm infants.
+My studies have focused on how to optimze caffeine therapy in preterm infants.
+My goal is to identify the ideal age at initiation of caffeine to yield the best possible clinical outcomes for preterm infants.

 Survival of extremely preterm infants:

-I am broadly interested in understanding the incidence and determinants of survival of extremely preterm and periviable infants.
+In collaboration with investigators in the NICHD Neonatal Research Network, I am interested in understanding the incidence and determinants of survival of extremely preterm infants.

 Specific studies related to these projects can be found here.

-Vivek Saroha, MD - Dr. Saroha is interested in the role of very early caffeine use and neonatal outcomes.
-He is a currently a neonatal-perinatal fellow.
+Vivek Saroha, MD, PhD - Vivek is interested in the role of very early caffeine use and neonatal outcomes.
+He is a currently a Assistant Professor of Pediatrics.

 Andrea Kane, MD - Resarch focused on the effectiveness of routine probiotic supplementation to prevent NEC.
-Currently an assistant professor at Wayne State University.
+Current position: Assistant Professor, Wayne State University.

 Anisha Bhatia, MD - Research focused on whether implementation of delayed cord clamping can decrease the incidence NEC.
-Currently a neonatology fellow at the University of Alabama at Birmingham.
+Current position: Neonatology fellow, University of Alabama at Birmingham.

 Mitali Pakvasa, MD - Research focused on understanding coagulaopahy in infants with hypoxic-ischemic encephalopathy.
-Currently an assistant professor at Emory University.
+Current position: Assistant Professor, Emory University.

-Tracie Walker, MD - Research focused on factors influence exclusive human milk use.
-Currently an attending at Children's Healthcare of Atlanta.
+Tracie Walker, MD - Research focused on early feeding factors influencing exclusive human milk use.
+Current position, Attending, Children's Healthcare of Atlanta.